MicrosoftDocs/learn/learn-pr/azure/csharp-readable-code/includes/2-choose-variable-names.md

 - Variable names can contain alphanumeric characters and the understore character.
 Special characters like the pound `#`, the dash `-`, and the dollar sign `$` are not allowed.
 - Variable names must begin with an alphabetical letter or an underscore, not a number.
 Developers use the underscore for a special purpose, so try to not use that for now.
 - Variable names must NOT be a C# keyword.
-For example, these variable name declaraions won't be allowed: `float float;` or `string string;`.
+For example, these variable name declarations won't be allowed: `float float;` or `string string;`.
 - Variable names are case-sensitive, meaning that `string Value;` and `string value;` are two different variables.

-### Variable name conventions
+## Variable name conventions

 Conventions are suggestions that are agreed upon by the software development community.
 While you're free to decide not to follow these conventions, they're so popular that it might make it difficult for other developers to understand your code.
 You should practice adopting these conventions and make them part of your own repertoire.